US STOCKS-S&P, Nasdaq climb but IBM results drag Dow lower

 Third-quarter earnings are expected to grow 6.7 percent from a year ago, on revenue growth of 3.6 percent.

-The largest percentage gainer on the S&P 500 was QEP Resources, up 6.3 percent, while IBM was the largest percentage decliner.
+The largest percentage gainer on the S&P 500 was Tesoro , which rose 6.4 percent, while the largest percentage decliner was IBM.

-On the Nasdaq 100, the largest percentage gainer was Celgene Corp, which rose 3.8 percent, while the largest percentage decliner was NetApp Inc, down 2 percent.
+The largest percentage gainer on the Nasdaq 100 was Keurig Green Mountain, which rose 3.1 percent, while the largest percentage decliner was NetApp, down 2.3 percent.

-The benchmark S&P 500 index was posting 2 new 52-week highs and 2 new lows; the Nasdaq Composite was recording 15 new highs and 30 new lows.
-(Editing by Bernadette Baum and Nick Zieminski)
+The benchmark S&P 500 index was posting 2 new 52-week highs and 2 new lows; the Nasdaq Composite was recording 13 new highs and 24 new lows.
+(Editing by Bernadette Baum)

 NEW YORK, March 13 U.S. stocks ended little changed in light volume on Monday, with traders eyeing a Federal Reserve meeting expected to result in a rate increase later this week.